 Step 6: Install Your Shower

-Follow the specific instructions for your shower kit, and you’ll be in the home stretch!
-If you’re converting to a curbless open shower, keep in mind that you’ll first need to lower the floor of the shower area so that the shower pan will sit flush with the rest of the bathroom floor.
+Follow the specific instructions for your shower stall kit, and you’ll be in the home stretch!
+If you’re converting to a curbless walk-in shower, keep in mind that you’ll first need to lower the floor of the shower area so that the shower pan will sit flush with the rest of the bathroom floor.

 If your bathroom has a slab subfloor, you’ll need to hire a concrete contractor for this step.
-Fortunately, this is a quick job that will not be particularly costly.
+Fortunately, this is typically a quick job that will not be particularly costly.

 If your subfloor isn’t slab, you can get a permit from your city’s building department to cut down the tops of the floor joists beneath the shower pan until it sits level.